 A shared home for study and research

 The Radcliffe Science Library building is located on the corner of Parks Road and South Parks Road in the Oxford University Science Area, which is also within the city’s Central Conservation Area.
+In 2020-2021, it will undergo extensive refurbishment to modernise library facilities, create a home for Parks College, and establish a new Museum Collections Teaching and Research Centre.

 About the project